Roland J. Barnick

-Roland John Barnick (January 9, 1917 – January 28, 1996) was American military pilot and general.
+Roland John Barnick (January 9, 1917 – January 28, 1996) was an American military pilot and general.
 He served in World War II and the Korean War.

 Barnick's last post was commander of the 438th Military Airlift Wing, with headquarters at McGuire Air Force Base, N.J.
 The wing was the major Military Airlift Command operational unit on the East Coast, and was responsible for meeting airlift requirements in the Eastern United States, the Atlantic area and to the West Coast for shipment to Southeast Asia.

-Biography

-Education
+Early life and education

 Barnick was born in 1917 in Max, North Dakota.
-His parent were John and Stacy Barnick, both Russian immigrants.
+His parents were John and Stacy (Kankovsky) Barnick, both Russian immigrants.
 In 1934, he graduated from Max High School and entered North Dakota State College.
 There he received a Bachelor of Science degree in mathematics and chemistry in June 1938.

 Upon graduation from college, he joined the United States Army Air Corps as an aviation cadet.
 He was awarded pilot's wings and commissioned a second lieutenant in 1939 at Kelly Field, Texas.

+Career

 Early career and World War II

 His first assignment after Kelly was the Philippine Islands.
 In Manila, he commanded the Headquarters Squadron, Far East Air Service Command.
 After the Japanese attack on Pearl Harbor, he took his squadron to Bataan.
 When Bataan fell, Barnick flew General Carlos Romulo to safety in Mindanao aboard the last plane to leave.
 For this feat, he was awarded the Silver Star.

 Following the fall of Bataan, Barnick continued to serve in the Southwest Pacific and was soon promoted to captain.
 In May 1942, he returned to the United States to command a B-17 squadron in Boise, Idaho.
 Shortly thereafter he was assigned as commander of a B-17 provisional group, training for combat duty.
 The B-17 group deployed to England under his command.
 Upon return to the United States, he was appointed commander of a B-24 training group at Tonopah, Nevada.
 During this assignment, he was promoted to lieutenant colonel and became deputy commander of a B-29 group.
 Later, as the commander of the B-29 group, he went to the Southwest Pacific and led his unit in bombardment activities against the Japanese homeland.
 Barnick was awarded the Bronze Star for his service during this period.